 Table 3 presents our parameter estimates.
-Column 3 presents our primary specification, as described in Section IV.
+Column 3 presents our primary specification, as described in the previous section.
 Columns 1 and 2 present simpler specifications that are useful in understanding and validating the model.
 The table excludes insurer fixed effects and health state distribution parameters; these can be found in Table A.10.